Skip to content

 Overnight roadworks/road closures continue to take place on the Kingston Bridge and surrounding approach roads of the M8 motorway.
 Information on current and planned works is available from Amey.

-Amey, on behalf of Transport Scotland, is undertaking essential resurfacing on the westbound M8 carriageway at Junction 26 (Hillington) from Monday 7th October until Saturday 19th October between the hours of 2200 and 0600 each night.
-Please be advised that there will be no works taking place on the evenings of Saturday 12th October or Sunday 13th October.
-Local diversions will be in place.
+Amey, on behalf of Transport Scotland, is undertaking essential resurfacing on the M80 northbound junction 1 on-slip (Blochairn Road) from Monday 24th November until Thursday 27th November 2025 between the hours of 20:00 and 06:00 each evening.
+Local diversions are in place.
 More information is available from Amey.

 Active & Sustainable Travel Information